Brightburn: Plot

-The next day, Brandon kills his uncle Noah by lifting and dropping his vehicle.
-The following morning, Tori and Kyle inform Brandon of Noah's death, which the police believe was an accident, but Brandon shows no emotion or empathy.
-Suspecting Brandon to be the killer, Kyle finds Brandon's blood-stained shirt and shows it to Tori, but she refuses to believe it.
+Tori and Kyle inform Brandon of Noah's death, which the police believe was an accident.
+Brandon, attempting to cover up his actions, shows no emotion and attempts to dismiss it.
+Suspecting him to be the killer, Kyle finds Brandon's blood-stained shirt, and shows it to Tori, who refuses to believe Brandon is responsible.
+As a way to get rid of the evil being, Kyle takes him on a father-son hunting trip in the woods.
+He attempts to shoot and kill Brandon with his hunting rifle, but the bullet bounces off the back of his head.
+Brandon retaliates, and kills Kyle with heat vision.

-Kyle takes Brandon on a father-son hunting trip in the woods.
-Kyle attempts to shoot and kill Brandon with his hunting rifle, but the execution fails when the bullet bounces off the back of Brandon's head; Brandon then kills him with heat vision.
-A sheriff arrives at the Breyers' and asks to see Brandon.
-Tori tells the sheriff that Kyle and Brandon are not home, so he shows Tori the symbol found at the scenes of Erika's and Noah's deaths.
-Tori finds Brandon's notebook with drawings of his murders, the same symbol that the sheriff found at both murders and his message to "take the world" and begins to believe Kyle.
-She tries calling Kyle, but Brandon answers and implies he is now coming for her.
+The sheriff arrives at the Breyers's residence, showing Tori the symbol found at the scenes of Erika's and Noah's deaths, suggesting they are connected.
+Tori finds Brandon's notebook with drawings of his murders and the message, "Take the world."
+She calls Kyle, but Brandon answers and implies he is coming for her.

 Brandon returns and begins destroying the house.
-Tori calls 911, but both the sheriff and his deputy are killed by Brandon before backup can arrive.
-Remembering that the ship's hull can cut Brandon, Tori runs to the barn and discovers Erika's eviscerated body.
-As Brandon pursues her, Tori tries to tell him about how much she loves him.
-She then tries to stab him with a piece of the ship, but Brandon grabs her arm, tosses the shard to the floor, and flies his mother into the sky to drop her, then sees an oncoming airplane.
+Tori calls the police, but Brandon swiftly kills the officers before backup can arrive.
+Remembering that the ship's hull can harm him, Tori runs to the barn and discovers Erika's eviscerated body.
+Tori tries to stab him with a piece of the ship while emotionally subduing the pursuing Brandon, but fails.
+Enraged, he flies her high up into the sky, and drops her to her death.
+After watching her fall, he notices an oncoming airplane and destroys it.

-The following morning, the airplane is revealed to have mysteriously crashed into the farmhouse, destroying the evidence of his murders the previous night.
-Brandon's symbol is seen painted on a piece of the plane wreckage.

-In a credits scene, Brandon (now identified as Brightburn) is seen from the perspective of news reports and eyewitness footage over the locations of various disasters such as a building collapse and wildfire as they happen.
-An online conspiracy theorist posts his own video analyzing the disasters and referencing attacks by other cryptids elsewhere in the world.
+The following morning, the airplane is revealed to have crashed into the farmhouse, destroying evidence of the murders from the previous night.
+Brandon's symbol is seen painted on a piece of the plane wreckage as rescue workers attend to him.
+In the credits, Brandon is seen in news reports over the locations of various disasters as an online conspiracy theorist points out the existence of other superpowered beings, and urges the public to take action before it is too late.